 Henlawson is a tiny town located in the state of West Virginia.
 With a population of 353 people and just one neighborhood, Henlawson is the 226th largest community in West Virginia.

-Overall, Henlawson’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Henlawson’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Henlawson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Henlawson doesn't have a public transportation system that people use for their commute.

-The education level of Henlawson citizens is a little higher than the average for US cities and towns: 22.56% of adults in Henlawson have at least a bachelor's degree.
+The citizens of Henlawson are slightly better educated than the national average of 21.84% for all cities and towns, with 22.56% of adults in Henlawson having a bachelor's degree or advanced degree.

 The per capita income in Henlawson in 2022 was $9,282, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $37,128 for a family of four.
 Henlawson also has one of the higher rates of people living in poverty in the nation, with 75.93% of its population below the federal poverty line.